 Fearless and determined, Dachshunds were bred in Germany more than half a millennium ago to do one thing—hunt the burrowing animals that made the country folk’s lives a living hell.
 The most fearsome foe was the badger, the beast so mean and stubborn (ever heard the phrase to badger somebody into something?) that a contemporary city-dwelling grown man would run in the opposite direction upon sighting it.
 Not a Doxie, though.
 These little fellows would bravely dig into the barrows, navigate the underground tunnels with their conveniently short legs and a fantastic sense of smell, kill the beast, and drag it back out to present it to their human partners.

 Despite their shortcomings, they have been among the favorite dog breeds in the USA since World War I, and even found their way to our list of best dog breeds to adopt.
-If you’re a fan, check out these 10 facts you should know about Dachshunds with pictures, or take a quick look at our collection of Dachshund memes for a quick laugh.
+If you’re a fan, check out these 10 facts you should know about Dachshunds with pictures and Dachshund breed guide, or take a quick look at our collection of Dachshund memes for a quick laugh.

 While Dachshunds retained most of their original shape, Pomeranians have gone through some serious changes.
 Did you know that Pomeranians used to be sled-pulling dogs?
 They were much larger than today, and their coat was less impressive, but still quite warm.

 Today’s version was named after the region in northern Poland and Germany.
 It was brought to England by Queen Charlotte, the consort of King George III, and reduced to their current size mostly through the efforts of Queen Victoria.
 Two Pomeranians survived the sinking of Titanic, carried in the arms of their loving lady guardians!